Probing Dark Sector Particles Coupling to Neutrinos with Double Beta Decay: Conclusion

 Incorporating statistical, experimental and theoretical uncertainties on the double beta decay spectrum, we have estimated the sensitivity of a set of current and future double beta decay experiments towards exotic scalar emission $0\nu\beta\beta S$ as well as massless and massive exotic fermion production from the mediator scalar decay $2\chi_S\beta\beta$.
 This is summarized in Fig.~\ref{fig:summary_plot}, comparing the double beta decay constraints and future sensitivity with the most relevant cosmological and laboratory bounds.
-The darker blue, green and red solid curves illustrate the exclusion bounds on $|a_\nu|$ in Model~I$^\prime$ for $a_\chi = 1$ and $m_\chi = m_S/3$, derived from the three current experimental searches, GERDA II, KamLAND-Zen and NEMO-3, respectively, at 90\% CL.
-In contrast, the case of a massless $\chi$ with $a_\chi = 1$ is represented by the dashed curves.
-The lighter coloured bands indicate the projected sensitivities of the future experiments LEGEND-1000, nEXO and CUPID-1T, using different nuclear matrix element uncertainties.
-While BBN and kaon decay bounds impose stringent bounds, future double beta decay experiment, here represented by the nEXO sensitivity can probe the parameter space for $m_S < 1$~MeV for couplings $a_\nu \lesssim \mathcal{O} (10^{-5})$ and $3~\text{MeV} \lesssim m_S \lesssim 4$~MeV with $a_\nu < \mathcal{O}(10^{-2})$.
+The darker blue, green and red solid curves illustrate the exclusion bounds on $|a_\nu|$ in Model~I$^\prime$ for $a_\chi = 0$, derived from the three current experimental searches, GERDA II, KamLAND-Zen and NEMO-3, respectively, at 90\% CL.
+Likewise, the bands indicate the projected sensitivities of the future experiments LEGEND-1000, nEXO and CUPID, using different nuclear matrix element uncertainties.
+In contrast, the scenario with $a_\chi = 1$ coupled to a massless dark fermion (or another generation of active neutrino such as $\nu_\tau$) is represented by the dashed curve for nEXO as the most sensitive future search.
+While BBN, SN data and kaon decay bounds impose stringent bounds, future double beta decay experiment can probe the parameter space for $m_S \gtrsim 0.6$~MeV and couplings $10^{-5} \lesssim |a_\nu| \lesssim 10^{-2}$ for a real scalar $S$.
+While not visible in Fig.~\ref{fig:summary_plot}, scalars lighter than $m_S \lesssim 0.1$~keV and coupling with $a_\nu \lesssim 10^{-5}$ will not be thermally produced by the time of BBN and the corresponding bound will not apply, see Fig.~\ref{fig:cosmo_lab}.
+Current double beta decay experiments, as shown in Fig.~\ref{fig:summary_plot} and recently reported by PandaX \cite{PandaX:2025tls} are already probing this regime and future searches will extend it to $|a_\nu| \approx 2\times 10^{-6}$.
 Double beta decay experiments thus provide the most stringent laboratory bounds and have the potential to probe light scalars coupling to neutrinos as well as to light fermions in a dark sector, extending beyond the double beta decay $Q$ values.
 The experimental sensitivities are in a parameter space relevant for cosmological considerations, providing independent, laboratory tests of light exotic physics.